 What do you do at YVR if you have a long layover or extra time to kill?
 Those with any interest in aviation will find the airport observation area fun and informative.

 I visited the the YVR observation area recently on a five-hour layover.
 My flight to YVR arrived when the security and immigration access for flights to the US was closed.
-I was forced to exit to the landside rather than going to the airside Plaza Premium lounge that is open 24/7.
+I was forced to exit to the landside rather than going to the very nice airside Priority Pass Plaza Premium lounge that is open 24/7.

 YVR has some interesting features landside that one can find by walking around.